santhoshraje/kubera/README.md

  ## Overview

 Features:
- - Display all upcoming dividend payouts
+ - Upcoming dividends.
+Display all upcoming dividend payouts
- - Summary of dividends paid by a company over the last 5 years
+ - Dividend summary.
+Summary of dividends paid by a company over the last 5 years
  - Dividend estimation.
 Estimate total dividends earned this year using data from last year
  - Post market analysis.
 Receive an automatically generated report of the top losers, gainers and highest volumes to the user after market close everyday.